 FORM 1 (ND/SD MISS.
-JAN л.
-2018) protections are not waived by any disclosure connected within this litigation pending before this Court.
+JAN N. 2018) protections are not waived by any disclosure connected within this litigation pending before this Court.
 Further, the disclosures are not waived in any other federal or state proceeding.
 3. Plaintiff must execute an appropriate, HIPAA-compliant medical authorization.
 4. The court desires to avoid the necessity of filing written discovery motions where court participation in an informal discussion of the issue might resolve it, even after the parties have been unsuccessful in a good faith attempt to do so.
-Consequently, before a party may serve any discovery motion, counsel must first in good faith as required by Fed.
-R. Civ.
+Consequently, before a party may serve any discovery motion, counsel must first in good faith as required by FED.
+R. CIV.
 P. 37(a)(1).
-If the attorney conference does not resolve the dispute, counsel must contact the chambers of the magistrate judge to request a telephonic conference to discuss the issue as contemplated by Fed.
-R. Civ.
-P.16(b)(3)(B) (v).
+If the attorney conference does not resolve the dispute, counsel must contact the chambers of the magistrate judge to request a telephonic conference to discuss the issue as contemplated by FED.
+R. CIV.
+P. 16(b)(3)(B) (v).
 Only if the telephonic conference with the judge is unsuccessful in resolving the issue may a party file a discovery motion.
-Judge is unsuccessful in resolving the issue may a party file a discovery motion.
-5. Other: Additional information: 2 50 WIEDLY DIE DE ADVINE 2.
-SC HEDULING DEADLINES A. Trial.
-This action is set for Jury Trial / Non Jury Trial during a (term of court / 140 statement not applicable) beginning on:, at 9:00, a.m, in Mississippi, before United States (District/Magistrate) Judge

-STIMATED NUMBER OF DAYS FOR TRIAL IS ANY CONFLICTS WITH RIAL DATE MUST BE SUBMITTED IN WRITING TO THE TRIAL JUDGE IMMED DIATELY UPON RECEIPT OF THIS CASE MANAGEMENT ORDER. В. Pretrial.
-The pretrial conference is set on:, at 9:00, a.m. ,in: , Mississippi, before United States (District/Magistrate) Judge
+5. Other: Additional information: 7.
+SCHEDULING DEADLINES A. Trial.
+This action is set for Jury Trial / Non Jury Trial during a (term of court / statement not applicable) beginning on:, at 9:00, a.m.
+Mississippi, before United States (District/Magistrate) Judge THE ES STIMATED NUMBER OF DAYS FOR TRIAL IS ANY CONFLICTS WITH RIAL DATE MUST BE SUBMITTED IN WRITING TO THE TRIAL JUDGE DIATELY UPON RECEIPT OF THIS CASE MANAGEMENT ORDER.
+B. Pretrial.
+The pretrial conference is set on:, at 9:00, a.m. , in: , Mississippi, before United States (District/Magistrate) Judge

 C. Discovery.
 All discovery must be completed by: D. Amendments.
 Motions for joinder of parties or amendments to the pleadings must be filed by: E. Experts.
-The parties' experts must be designated by the following dates: 1 Disinsiff(s).
-1. Plaintiff(s): 2.
-Defendant(s): 3.
+The parties' experts must be designated by the following dates: 1.
+Plaintiff(s): 2.
+Defendant(s): 8.
 MOTIONS.
-All dispositive motions and Daubert -type motions challenging another party's expert must be filed by:The deadline for motions in limine is fourteen days before the pretrial conference; the deadline for responses is seven days before the pretrial conference.
-4. SETTLEMENT CONFERENCE. ☐ (No Setting at this time) ☐ A SETTLEMENT CONFERENCE is set on:, at, in, Mississippi, before United States (District / Magistrate ) Judge ☐ AN ADDITIONAL SETTLEMENT CONFERENCE is set on: , at , in , Mississippi, , at, in, Mississippi, before United States (District/Magistrate) Judge Seven (7) days before the settlement conference, the parties must submit via e-mail to the magistrate judge's chambers an updated CONFIDENTIAL SETTLEMENT MEMORANDUM.
+All dispositive motions and Daubert -type motions challenging another party's expert must be filed by:The deadline for motions in limine is twenty-one days before the pretrial conference; the deadline for responses is fourteeen days before the pretrial conference.
+9. SETTLEMENT CONFERENCE. ☐ (No Setting at this time) A SETTLEMENT CONFERENCE is set on:, at, mississippi, before United States (District / Magistrate) Judge ☐ AN ADDITIONAL SETTLEMENT CONFERENCE is set on: , at , in , Mississippi, , at, in, Mississippi, before United States (District/Magistrate) Judge Seven (7) days before the settlement conference, the parties must submit via e-mail to the magistrate judge's chambers an updated CONFIDENTIAL SETTLEMENT MEMORANDUM.
 All parties are required to be present at the conference unless excused by the Court.
 If a party believes the scheduled settlement conference would not be productive and should be cancelled, the party is directed to inform the Court via e-mail of the grounds for their belief at least seven (7) days prior to the conference.

-5. REPORT REGARDING ADR.
-On or before (7 days before FPTC), the parties must report to the undersigned all ADR efforts they have undertaken to comply with the Local Rules or provide sufficient facts to support a finding of just cause for failure to comply.
-See L.U.Civ.R.83.7(f)(3).
-So Ori DERED: DATE United States ( District/Magistrate ) Judge
+10. REPORT REGARDING ADR.
+On or before (7 days before FPTC) , the p arties must report to the undersigned all ADR efforts they have undertaken to comply with the Local Rules or provide facts to support a finding of just cause for failure to comply.
+See L.U.
+CIV.
+R.83.7(f)(3). • • So Ordered: DATE United States (District/Magistrate) Judge